-(Translation by Helga Brown BA Dip.
-Ed. née Steinhardt)
+(Translation by Helga Brown, geb.
+Steinhardt, BA Dip.
+Ed.)

 Hermine’s family life

 Hermine was approximately seven years younger than her husband Joseph, who ran an inn – possibly in Schwieben – as far as we have been able to ascertain from family documents.
-She would seem to have had a twin brother Wilhelm, who was a witness at her wedding.
-I assume he was a twin, as he has the same surname and is achtundzwanzig (twenty-eight) when he signs as witness, which would have put his birth year as 1854 – the same as Hermine.
+She seems to have had a twin brother Wilhelm, who was a witness at her wedding.
+I assume he was a twin, because he has the same surname and is achtundzwanzig (twenty-eight) when he signs as witness, which would have put his birth year as 1854 – the same year in which Hermine was born.

 The postcard above depicts buildings in Schwieben around this time: it was very kindly sent to me by Maciek, a Polish researcher who works in this area.

-So, Hermine and Joseph married in February 1882 and the first of their children, Else, was born on 8 December of that year.
-Two years later Fedor, Hermine’s oldest son, was born on 22 May 1884.
-Kurt was born a couple of years later, around 1886, although we have yet to confirm this birth date (and may never be able to do so because many records in this area were destroyed during the war).
-Hermine’s second daughter and last (surviving) child Rosa was born around 1895, although again we do not yet have a fixed/certified birth date for Rosa.
-This would suggest that Hermine was 41 years old when she had Rosa.
+So, Hermine and Joseph married in February 1882 and the first of their children, Else (Elsbet, on her birth registration documents), was born on 8 December of that year (her birth was registered on 11 December).
+Two years later the birth of Fedor (Feodor on his birth registration documents), Hermine’s oldest son, was registered on 26 May 1884.
+Kurt‘s birth (Curt on his birth registration documents) was registered on 26 January 1887.
+Hermine’s second daughter and last (surviving) child Rosa was born on 22 December 1891.
+This would suggest that Hermine was 37 years old when she had Rosa.

-According to my father’s notes written after the Second World war, Joseph died around 1916, in the middle of the First World War.
-Hermine lived with Rosa for a time, presumably helping her with Margot’s upbringing, but then her youngest daughter also died, we believe around 1933.
+According to Werner’s notes written after the Second World war, Joseph died around 1916, in the middle of the First World War.
+Hermine lived with Rosa for a time, presumably helping her with Margot’s upbringing, but then Rosa also died, on 8 May 1935.